UAE work visa for Pakistanis — confusion persists over ban or no ban

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Foreign Minister Shah Mehmood Qureshi Thursday confirmed The News story about banning work visa for Pakistanis by the United Arab Emirates (UAE).
-However, another prominent cabinet member refuted the restrictions imposed on Pakistan by the friendly Arab country.
+ISLAMABAD: Foreign Minister Shah Mehmood Qureshi Thursday confirmed The News story about United Arab Emirate’s banning of work visa for Pakistanis.
+However, another prominent cabinet member refuted restrictions imposed on Pakistan by the friendly Arab country.

-The special assistant to the prime minister (SAPM) on overseas Pakistanis on Thursday quoted a UAE minister to categorically deny the reported ban on work/employment visas for Pakistani workers in the Emirates.

 The SAPM added that there has been an 11 percent increase in the number of Pakistani knowledge workers in the UAE.
 “Workers including Pakistanis laid off during Covid-19 registered on the Virtual Labour Market Database are given priority,” the premier’s aide tweeted, adding that 10-year golden visa applications are also being encouraged.
 “Looking forward to continued collaboration with the UAE leadership to address the issues of our diaspora,” he concluded.